Here at The Concord Leadership Group, we offer leadership training services tailored to your needs.

 - a 6-8 week board assessment that resulted in overhauling the organizational volunteer leadership structure of the nonprofit;

-- a 2-day leadership forum for an association discussing the latest leadership research; and
+- a 2-day leadership forum for an association discussing how to use the latest leadership research in their daily work; and

 - a 4-hour assessment board session to help an organization chart their next 100 years.